 In 2011, I gained the MPhil Degree in Advanced Computer Science from the University of Cambridge.
-My research focused on non-native author profiling and native language identification.
+My research focused on non-native author profiling and native language identification in texts written by non-native speakers of English.
 In particular, I investigated how to automatically detect native language of an anonymous writer using idiosyncrasies and errors in their writing.
-My MPhil dissertation "Identification of a Writer’s Native Language by Error Analysis" can be found here.
-This project was done under the supervision of Professor Ted Briscoe.

 Before coming to Cambridge, I finished Master's Degree in Computational Linguistics at the University of Tuebingen.
 My MA project focused on ensemble-based learning and its application to morphological analysis of German.
 This project was done under the supervision of Professor Erhard Hinrichs and Dr Dale Gerdemann.

 William Gates Building